pablo-snz/pomodoro/README.md

 ## Features:
 - Custom pomodoro timer: Start and manage Pomodoro timers with customized settings.
-- Sound notification: using [oto](https://github.com/ebitengine/oto) and [beep](https://github.com/gopxl/beep) you can configure sound notifications to accompany your Pomodoro sessions.
+- Sound notification: using [beep](https://github.com/gopxl/beep) you can configure sound notifications to accompany your Pomodoro sessions.
 - Monitor the current Pomodoro timer status and make on-the-fly adjustments to your Pomodoro settings.

 ## Install: